-Traders could capitalize the fluctuating rates by entering a forex trade at the right time otherwise they would lose their money.
+Traders could capitalize the fluctuating rates by entering a forex trade at the right time.
+Otherwise, they would lose their money.
 Prices were floated daily with volumes speed and volatility throughout.

 Currency trading rose from about 70 billion a day in the 1980’s to 5.3 trillion daily in less than 40 years.

 Before the development of forex trading platforms and internet in 1990s, free floating currency was mostly traded by banks, hedge funds and large commercial companies.

-It was also majorly the development of the internet, trading software, and forex brokers that made it easy for traders to buy and sell currencies on margins with the market markers.
-This eventually enhanced the development of retail trading.
+It was also majorly the development of the internet, trading software, and forex brokers that made it easy for traders to participate in the market.

 The retail trading in the forex market.

-This is a small segment of large foreign exchange market where individuals use the electronic platform to speculate on the exchange rates of different currencies.
+This is a small segment of large foreign exchange market.
+With retail trading, individuals use the electronic platform to speculate on the exchange rates of different currencies.

-Therefore, they operate throughout the entire trading day with firm bid and ask prices and are capable of making the market for a stock even when there are no interested buyers or sellers.
+Therefore, they operate throughout the entire trading day with firm bid and ask prices.
+They are capable of making the market for a stock even when there are no interested buyers or sellers.

 They are able to satisfy high volumes of market orders in a matter of a second at a competitive price.
 Without them there is no market.
-Mostly are banks and brokerage firms.

-How long you should hold an open position, is a personal thing for all traders.
+How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...